tobiasgrun/tobiasgrun.github.io/assets/analyses/water_quality/ScyllaWorks_Persona.md

 # Our Mission
-To revolutionize ocean engineering with cutting-edge technology, empower exploration and communication beneath the surface, and set new standards in underwater innovation worldwide.
+Pioneering ocean engineering with cutting-edge technology, empower exploration and monitoring beneath the surface, and set new standards in underwater innovation worldwide.

 # 1. Company Overview
 Name: ScyllaWorks